Accommodation | Study Abroad – UK

 These options provide flexibility for different budgets and preferences.

-This can reduce the stress of moving and allow students to build stronger connections within their local community.
+Remaining in one location can provide greater stability and help students build stronger connections within the local community.

 Living outside university residences provides opportunities to experience everyday life in Exeter.